webplatform/docs/tutorials/working_with_objects_in_JavaScript/index.md

 Which of the two forms to choose depends on your programming style and task at hand.
 If you already go for the object initializer when defining a prototype you will probably most of the time choose the first form.
 This form is more compact and natural.
 However, if you need to add getters and setters later — because you did not write the prototype or particular object — then the second form is the only possible form.
 The second form probably best represents the dynamic nature of JavaScript — but it can make the code hard to read and understand.

-{{note | Prior to Firefox 3.0, getter and setter are not supported for DOM Elements.
+{{Note | Prior to Firefox 3.0, getter and setter are not supported for DOM Elements.
 Older versions of Firefox silently fail.
 If exceptions are needed for those, changing the prototype of HTMLElement <code>(HTMLElement.prototype.__define[SG]etter__)</code> and throwing an exception is a workaround.

 With Firefox 3.0, defining getter or setter on an already-defined property will throw an exception.
 The property must be deleted beforehand, which is not the case for older versions of Firefox.}}